medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

 #### Full Dashboard JSON

-For reference, here is the full SQL of the dashboard we created above:
+For reference, here is the full JSON of the dashboard we created above as shown in the "Save" modal:

 ```JSON
 {